Rectangular Matrix Additions in Low and High Temperatures: Concentration in low temperature

-Then one can split $\{i_{k_{l}}\}_{l=1}^{\lambda_{k}-\lambda_{k+1}}(k=1,2,...,M)$ into disjoint groups, such that the number of elements in group $m$ is exactly $v_{m}-v_{m+1}$, which is equal to the number of length $m$ columns in $v$.
-Vice versa for $\{j_{k_{l}}\}_{l=1}^{\lambda_{k}-\lambda_{k+1}}(k=1,2,...,M)$. \end{proof}
+Then one can split \smash{$\{i(k,l)\}_{l=1}^{\lambda_{k}-\lambda_{k+1}}$}, $k=1,2,\dots,N$, into disjoint groups, such that the number of elements in group $n$ is exactly $v_{n}-v_{n+1}$, which is equal to the number of length $n$ columns in $v$.
+Vice versa for \smash{$\{j(k,l)\}_{l=1}^{\lambda_{k}-\lambda_{k+1}}$}, $k=1,2,\dots,N$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:lln}:] The weak convergence to a delta function on polynomial test functions is equivalent to the statement that, given any arbitrary collection of polynomials $f_{1},...,f_{n}$ of M variables, we have
+\begin{proof}[Proof of Theorem~\ref{thm:lln}:] The weak convergence to a delta function on polynomial test functions is equivalent to the statement that, given any arbitrary collection of polynomials $f_{1},\dots,f_{n}$ of N variables, we have

-Since $\Vec{c}$ is symmetric in distribution, if suffices to consider symmetric polynomials in $\Lambda_{M}$, which can be generated (in the sense of algebra) by elementary symmetric functions $e_1,...,e_{M}$.
-Since (\ref{eq_lln1}) is multilinear in $f_{i}'s$, we reduce to showing for any positive integers $k_1,...,k_{M}$,
+Since $\Vec{c}$ is symmetric in distribution, it suffices to consider symmetric polynomials in $\Lambda_{N}$, which can be generated (in the sense of algebra) by elementary symmetric functions $e_1,\dots,e_{N}$.
+Since~\eqref{eq_lln1} is multilinear in $f_{i}$, we reduce to showing for any positive integers $k_1,\dots,k_{N}$,